- Introduction

 Tools like Black have made opinionated formatting mainstream, and the need for readable, maintainable, and error-free code is greater than ever—especially as projects grow and AI-driven code/tools become more prevalent.

 As The Zen of Python reminds us, “Readability counts”.
-The developer principle “code is written once but read many times” is still bandied about.
+The developer principle “code is written once but read many times” is still widely cited.
 But, maintaining high standards manually can be challenging and time-consuming.
 That’s where modern linters and formatters come in, helping us catch errors early and keep our codebases clean.

-In this post, I’ll share my experience adopting Ruff, a fast, mode
+In this post, I’ll share my experience adopting Ruff, a fast, modern linter and formatter.

 What are Linters and Formatters